raintonr/arduino-sensors-for-loxone/README.md

-# arduino-sht31-onewire
+# Arduino Sensors for Loxone

-Use an Arduino to present SHT31 readings on a Dallas OneWire bus.
+Use an Arduino to present various sensor readings on a legacy bus.
+Primarily designed to interface with Loxone, but could work with other systems too.